bit-bots/bitbots_main/bitbots_misc/bitbots_docs/docs/manual/tutorials/install_software_ros2.rst

 Software installation with ROS2
 ===============================

-In this tutorial, we will learn how to install ROS2 Iron Irwini on Ubuntu 22.04 and build our software stack.
+In this tutorial, we will learn how to install ROS2 Jazzy Jalisco on Ubuntu 24.04 and build our software stack.

 **TLDR**: single command setup
 ------------------------------

 **Prerequirements**
-- You have a running Ubuntu 22.04 environment
+- You have a running Ubuntu 24.04 environment
 - You have an existing Github account and added a SSH key to your account
 - You have root access to your system (sudo)